 That being said, Philadelphia is a running city.
 My friends are a nice little active bunch, and those non-runners in our group (it is getting smaller and smaller each race!) typically get out the door nice and early to cheer our crew on along the course.
 So after many races viewed and one big one on the horizon (aka tomorrow), I thought I would offer some of my top tips for navigating the race watching scene. 🙂

 Like I said in my Philly Valentine’s Day Gift Guide, I’ve never really gotten worked up over the big V-Day.
 What I do get worked up about is taking the time to appreciate yourself – your body, your mind, your friends, and your blessings.
 So this past Valentine’s Day (excuse the 30+ days it took me to get this post up), I celebrated by treating myself.
 I’m not going to lie, at one point I even thought about presenting myself with my own personalized gift, (Personalisiertes Geschenk) as who doesn’t want socks that have their own face on?
 At least it would’ve been unique.
 Unfortunately, I decided not to follow through with this thought and treated myself in other ways instead.
-The result was pretty much a Philly dream day for me, and I hope by sharing, I can encourage all of you to take the time to treat yourselves, too.
+Although among all the personalized gifts I came across during my search, the Spotify Glass plaque (or Spotify Verre Plaque if you’re french) did pique my interest for a moment.
+However, I went for something else, and the result was pretty much a Philly dream day for me, and I hope by sharing, I can encourage all of you to take the time to treat yourselves, too.

 I’ve lived in my current apartment for almost three years, and it’s time to purge.
 I have been feeling super claustrophobic lately – I just have too many things for my space.
 It’s not that I’m a hoarder, I just . . . like to decorate.
 I think I was a bit naive when I bought my first apartment, as I thought that it would have already been furnished and that all I had to do was move in.
 Obviously, this wasn’t the case so I had to make sure that I didn’t think the same thing twice.
 When the time came for me to look for a new apartment, I really loved some of the ones as shown on Space Stations website and even admired their chosen decoration so I decided to go for a similar vibe when I decorated it the first time around.
 But now I just feel a bit claustrophobic within my space.
 So, to help me get a reality check and share this winter cleaning bug, I decided to bring back an old series I know many of you loved – small city living spaces pinspiration!